 As N is coming to the end of his red mini tennis stage I thought I’d share a beginners guide to tennis for kids.
 It’s so important for children to experience sports and find something they really love.
 For us that love has been for tennis, which I’m really pleased about because I’m grateful I don’t have to stand on a cold football pitch every Saturday for the next, however many years.

 In short, mini tennis is a syllabus of tennis for kids from as young as 3 up to 10.
 When I was a child they didn’t really have this, you just learnt on a full-size tennis court with a normal tennis ball.
 In my teenage years, short tennis was becoming more popular, and this is essentially what mini tennis is.
 It’s a way to get young children introduced to the game, starting with smaller rackets, smaller tennis courts and nets, before building up gradually to play on full-size courts with standard tennis equipment.
+In the UK, the LTA have renamed the under 11s tennis as LTA Youth tennis.

 What age does mini tennis start?